 The WAN and Internet firewalls in Cato Networks are ordered firewalls.
 The firewall inspects connections sequentially and checks to see if the connection matches a rule.
 For example, if a connection matches on rule #3, the action is applied to the connection and the firewall stops inspecting it.
 The firewall does not continue to apply rules #4 and below to the connection.

 When the firewall rules are in the wrong order, then you can accidentally block or allow traffic.
 This can lead to a bad user experience or create security risks.
-For more about ordering the firewall rules, see:
+For more about ordering the firewall rules, see the firewall Knowledge Base articles.

 Specific block rules